-Notes: Bold Indicates biweekly sampling of enhanced monitoring stations weekly over a 16-week period, it will be infeasible to collect samples at each individual station at the same tidal stage.
+Notes: Bold Indicates biweekly sampling of enhanced monitoring stations study.
+Because samples will be collected weekly over a 16-week period, it will be infeasible to collect samples at each individual station at the same tidal stage.
 However, the SIYB Time Series Study performed in 2018 provided a general understanding of variation in dissolved copper concentrations in surface waters with tide in SIYB (see Section 2.0; Amec Foster Wheeler, 2018).